cocohomelab/cocohomelab/Udemy-CrowdStrike: Zero to Falcon Admin.md

 - Understanding exclusion and quarantine rules and configurations
 - Best practices for exclusion and quarantine management

+What you’ll learn
+- Gain mastery of the Falcon platform: Learn how to navigate and use the various features of the CrowdStrike Falcon platform related to administrative duties.
+- Learn the core principles of endpoint protection, including deployment, host management, troubleshooting, and response.
+- Learn best practices for security operations: Gain an understanding of industry-standard security practices and how to apply them to your organization.
+- Cybersecurity Engineering Concepts for Configuring an EDR Console

 ### Notes:
 ---
 Module 1: What is CrowdStrike/EDR